equinix/terraform-provider-equinix/docs/resources/equinix_metal_reserved_ip_block.md

 Every new device in the project and facility will automatically get IPv6 and private IPv4 addresses from these pre-allocated blocks.
 The IPv6 and private IPv4 blocks can't be created, only imported.
 With this resource, it's possible to create either public IPv4 blocks or global IPv4 blocks.

 Public blocks are allocated in a facility.
 Addresses from public blocks can only be assigned to devices in the facility.
 Public blocks can have mask from /24 (256 addresses) to /32 (1 address).
-If you create public block with this resource, you must fill the facility argmument.
+If you create public block with this resource, you must fill the facility argument.

 Addresses from global blocks can be assigned in any facility.
 Global blocks can have mask from /30 (4 addresses), to /32 (1 address).
 If you create global block with this resource, you must specify type = "global_ipv4" and you must omit the facility argument.

 Once IP block is allocated or imported, an address from it can be assigned to device with the `equinix_metal_ip_attachment` resource.

+~> VRF features are not generally available.
+The interfaces related to VRF resources may change ahead of general availability.

 ## Example Usage